hamzasalahds/hospital_database/README.md

 ##	<div align="center"> Database Modeling Process </div> 	 ##
 1.	**Requirements Gathering**
 	*	Summarized of all users’ requirements.
-	*	Created A Statement of Requirements
+	*	Created A Statement of Requirements.

 2.	**Building a Conceptual Model**
-  	*	Provided a high-level overview of the business domain and the things involved in this domain.
+  	*	Provided a high-level overview of the hospital domain and the things involved in this domain.
 3.	**Building a Logical - Physical Model**
 	*	Using MySQL, I created a Logical Model by definining the entities and relationships.
 	*	Inserted primary keys and foreign keys.